Protection Pause & Restoration

 Review asks what actually happened.

-• It asks whether Lightpoints were supported by real recognition.
+• whether Lightpoints were supported by real recognition

-• It asks whether Lumen movement was supported by carrying capacity.
+• whether Lumen movement was supported by Carrying Capacity

-• It asks whether a source, person, supplier, reserve or field part was drained.
+• whether a source, person, supplier, reserve or field part was drained

-• It also asks whether the system itself may have read something wrongly.
+• whether the system itself may have read something wrongly

 In LPWS, review exists because pattern is not always truth, and claims are not always clarity.